If you’re looking for Free DIY Mask Patterns, you’ve come to the right place.

 If you have a fabric stash, an old pile of scraps, or some old clothing that you’re willing to cut up, and some simple materials, you can quickly whip up a mask (or several) using the free patterns, templates, and tutorials below.

-I would love to see your creations, tag your photos @wanderschooling on Instagram
+I would love to see your Free DIY mask creations!
+Tag your photos @wanderschooling on Instagram

 - Center for Disease Control Sew and No Sew Face Cover Making Instructions.
 For the CDC’s sew version you only need two rectangles of cotton fabric, two elastics, rubber bands, hair ties, cloth, or strings, needle and thread, scissors, and a sewing machine.